 Since I moved to Thailand a decade ago, and began to familiarize myself with Thai culture, one of my favorite Thai movies has been Jan Dara, the 2001 movie based on a famous Thai novel by author Utsana Phleungtham.
 A movie that has just returned to Thai movie theaters in an updated version.

-Jan Dara was quite controversial when it was released in Thailand over a decade ago, as the sex scenes went against Thailand’s strict censorship laws.
+Jan Dara was quite controversial when it was first released in Thailand over a decade ago, as some of the more explicit scenes went against Thailand’s strict censorship laws at the time.

 In recent years, however, the country’s extremely conservative views when it comes to censorship of movies have begun to weaken, and Jan Dara has shown up on Thai cable TV several times since.